RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 ## 1. Repository Structure Review

 Before diving into the project details, we reviewed the cloned [template](https://embedded-systems-design.github.io/fork-report-website/) to understand how the folder structure translates to the website.
-We removed all markdown pages except for **index.md** to prepare the report.
-This clean setup ensures that our final website only displays the main home page, keeping the structure clear and uncluttered.
+To prepare the report, we removed all markdown pages except for **index.md**.
+This clean setup ensures that the final website only displays the main home page, keeping the structure clear and uncluttered.

 ## 2. Home Page